JohnsonL111/quartz/content/about/projects.md

   </tr>
 </table>

-As Technical Project Lead at SFU Blueprint, I led a team of developers and designers to build Reel Youth’s new mobile-first website from 0→1 using a fully headless architecture.
-We created a custom WordPress CMS w/ 15+ custom post types based on the NPOs needs and integrated it with a Next.js/GraphQL frontend, enabling the NPO to easily manage programs, films, and marketing content.
+As Technical Project Lead at SFU Blueprint, I led a team of developers and designers to build Reel Youth’s new mobile-first website from 0→1 using a fully headless architecture improving accessibility, SEO, and mobile responsiveness.
+We created a custom WordPress CMS w/ 15+ custom post types based on the NPOs needs and integrated it with a Next.js/Typescript frontend w/ a graphql data api layer, enabling the NPO to easily manage programs, films, and marketing content.

-I met with the client along with the PM/Designers, oversaw technical direction/systems architecture, CI/CD pipelines, developer onboarding, and implemented core features including the page for managing historical films and programs, a manual publish trigger enabling staff to push CMS changes live with one click, and Cloudflare deployment for fast global performance.
+I met with the client along with the PM/Designers, oversaw technical direction/systems architecture, CI/CD pipelines, developer onboarding, and implemented core features including the page for managing historical films and programs, a manual publish trigger enabling staff to push CMS changes live with one click, and Cloudflare deployment/CDN for fast global performance along with integrating multi-stage deployments with a staging and production environment.

 Stack: Next.js, Typescript, GraphQL/Apollo, Faust.js, Supabase (postgres + serverless typescript APIs), Storybook, Headless WordPress, Cloudflare